Esther Lungu

-Esther Nyawa Lungu (born 2 June 1956) is a well-known public figure from Zambia, who served as the First Lady of the country from 25 January 2015 to 24 August 2021.
-She is the wife of the former Zambian president Edgar Lungu, and together they have six children.
-Born on 2 June 1956, her parents originally hailed from Zambia's Eastern Province.
+Esther Nyawa Lungu (born 2 June 1957) is a Zambian public figure who served as the First Lady from 25 January 2015 to 24 August 2021.
+She is the widow of the former Zambian president Edgar Lungu.

 While she was raised Catholic, Esther Nyawa Lungu and her husband are currently practicing Baptists.
 In 2015, she travelled to the United States to participate in a series of events, including the First Ladies' and women's summits at the George W. Bush Institute in Dallas, Texas, and the United Nations in New York City.
 At the Invest in Women conference in Dallas, Esther Nyawa Lungu was a distinguished panellist, with the session being moderated by Cherie Blair.

 During her tenure as the First Lady of Zambia, Esther Nyawa Lungu was an advocate against child marriage.
 In December 2015, she established the Esther Lungu Foundation, where she serves as the chairman and mentor.
 The foundation's primary objective is to empower women and children in Zambia.
+In May 2024, Esther Lungu was arrested for fraud.

 Early life

-Esther Phiri was born on 2 June, to Agnes and Island Phiri, who were originally from the country's Eastern Province.
+Esther Phiri was born on 2 June 1957 to Agnes and Island Phiri, who were originally from the country's Eastern Province.
 She was raised Catholic, but she and her husband are now practicing Baptists.
-She said, "When we first met, Edgar had his UCZ hymn books while I had my catholic catechism books, until we eventually found common ground in the Baptist faith."
+She said, "When we first met, Edgar had his UCZ hymn books while I had my Catholic catechism books, until we eventually found common ground in the Baptist faith."

 State visits

-Edgar Lungu became a junior minister in 2011, Minister of Home affairs on 9 July 2012 and Defence minister on 24 December 2013 from the United Party for National Development.
-Lungu was adopted as the candidate for the Patriotic Front during the January 2015 presidential by-election, following Sata's death.
+Edgar Lungu became a junior minister in the Vice President's Office in 2011, Minister of Home Affairs on 9 July 2012 and Defence minister on 24 December 2013 in the Patriotic Front government.
+Lungu was adopted as the candidate for the Patriotic Front during the January 2015 presidential by-election, following Michael Sata's death.
 He narrowly defeated the opposition candidate and was sworn-in as the President of Zambia on 25 January 2015 and his wife Esther became the First Lady of Zambia.

-Being the First Lady, Esther was part of many state visits along with the President.
-During 2015, she attended a series of meeting in the United States of America and she was invited by the George W. Bush Institute to participate in first lady conference and discuss topics of women's empowerment, health and technology.
+Being the First Lady, Esther was part of many state visits along with her husband, the President.
+During 2015, she attended a series of meetings in the United States of America and she was invited by the George W. Bush Institute to participate in first lady conference and discuss topics of women's empowerment, health and technology.
 She was invited by the health minister of the Kingdom of Saudi Arabia and by Princess Latifa Bint Abulazis Al Saud to discuss support for women and child welfare programmes in Zambia.
 As a part of her continual humanitarian work, she launched Esther Lungu Foundation in December 2015.